thomjak/thoughts/content/post/new-blog-using-hugo.md

 It has been a pretty smooth experience so far.
 Maybe I'll share some more details and thoughts in a later post 🚀

-My goal with this blog is to practice writing to better internalize and remember the knowledge I learn.
-This will also get its own post later on 😄
+My goal with this blog is to practice writing to better internalize and remember the knowledge I aquire.
+This topic will also get its own post later on 😄